finsterthecat/primefacessample/README.md

 # primefacessample
 Using this to play around with Jenkins.
 It is an auto-genned primefaces app.

-Now uses Cobertura for test code coverage, checkstyle for static code analysis
+Now uses Cobertura for test code coverage, checkstyle for static code analysis.

+Arquillian used to perform in-container unit testing.